spsforks/SCons-scons-wiki/FlexibleLinkCom.md

-Goal: to have a more flexible LINKCOM, so that we can put options in any order.
-Right now, we are force to have LINKFLAGS LIBPATH LIBS.
+Goal: to have a more flexible `LINKCOM`, so that we can put options in any order.
+Right now, we are force to have `LINKFLAGS` `LIBPATH` `LIBS`.
 In particular, if we want to put linkflags between libs, this is not possible right now wo rewrwiting link actions.

 None of below is meant as a prototype: this is just to show the basic concept.